evanrinehart/algebraic/README.md

 - List is either List.empty or List.cons(x, list), which is like a payloads-carrying Nat.
 - Boolean has two Unit-like values Boolean.t and Boolean.f and that's it.

-The core implementation of these data structures is so similar that it would be interesting to make a dynamic generator for them so you can make new ones.

 ## API

 ```